DejanMilicic/OrleansFsharp/README.md

 ## F# fixes

-At the moment, four fixes needed.
-In this project, all of them are marked with 'FSHARPFIX'
+At the moment, four fixes are needed.
+All of them are marked with 'FSHARPFIX' comment in this project.

 1. Host project either needs to be in [C#](https://github.com/DejanMilicic/orleans-fsharp-dotnet9), or you need to create a [C# class](./CodeGen/Class1.cs) with the following attribute